-I’m sitting down to type out this longer letter to you about my new coaching program.
-It’s called the Marketing Mentorship Program until I come up with something better.
+I’m sitting down to type out this longer letter to you invite you to join the second cohort of the small-group, ongoing coaching program I run called the Marketing Mentorship Program (until I come up with something better).

 I should warn you: this is a long letter because there’s much to say.
 Frankly, I recommend printing this off, making yourself a nice hot cup of tea and sitting down at your favourite cafe or kitchen table or comfy living room chair by the fire to read it over slowly.

 If you’re reading this, you’re likely someone who asked to be on the advance announcement list about it and here it is.
 No fancy formatting.
 No special eye-catching graphics of happy, empowered people.
 Just that old, typewriter font that I love.

 This program is an in-depth, six-month program for twelve driven, service-providing entrepreneurs looking to take their business to the next level.
 It’s a chance for you to dig in deep and make something beautiful and profitable of your businesses.

 It begins September 12th and has office hours every Tuesday at Noon PST that last 90 minutes.

 You’ve been working on your business for a while and recently you’ve felt some sort of an internal shift around your business.
 The desire to grow it, take it more seriously than, perhaps, you have in the past.
 The desire to see it move from a hobby to a real, honest-to-god business.